voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 unlisted: true
 ---

-Do you ever wish you had more of a voice in Congress?
+You deserve more of a voice in Congress.

 Right now, elections are the only legal way to make our voices heard.
 But too many of our politicians treat these as a game to be won by stagecraft, manipulation, and fear-mongering, rather than a forum to debate our values and policies.